What does it cost?

 - Parents will meet with assigned site office certified teacher quarterly to discuss student progress and turn in work samples

-Late Enrollees are students who enroll during “count” period (September 29th – October 24th).
+Late Enrollees are students who enroll during the “count” period (typically the month of October).
 Students enrolling during this period will have an adjusted student fund account.
-Please contact site office for funding chart.
+Please contact the site office for a funding chart.

 Parent Advisory Committee (PAC)